CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 Similarly, when saving files, the working directory is the default choice.

-The working directory can be viewed with the `cd` command
+The working directory can be viewed with the `pwd` command (Print Working Directory)

 ~~~~
 <<dd_do>>
-cd
+pwd
 <</dd_do>>
 ~~~~

-You can change the working directory by passing a path to `cd`:
+You can change the working directory by passing a path to `cd` (Change Directory):

 ```
 cd C:\Documents\Stata\Project